Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 No. On Air France, the carrier stays closed and under the seat for the duration of the flight.
 Opening it mid-air isn’t permitted, even if your cat is calm.

 Each operating airline applies its own pet rules and capacity limits.
 A single KLM-operated segment can change whether cabin travel is allowed at all.
-Always check the operating carrier for every leg and confirm pet approval for each one.
+Always check the operating carrier for every leg and confirm pet approval for each one separately.

 It’s uncommon.
 Most checks happen at check-in or boarding.
 In flight, crew generally focus on safety and service unless something draws attention.